Securing yourself near a cliff top

 Tie one end of your climbing rope to this anchor.

 Tie a friction hitch (prusik, klemheist, or autoblock) to the fixed line, and clip the friction hitch to your belay loop with a locking carabiner.
-(You can use Grigri for this, but they can slide under mild load, so I prefer a friction hitch.)
+(You can use a Grigri for this, but they can slide under a mild load, so I prefer a friction hitch.)

 Walk to about 2 meters from the cliff edge, sliding the friction hitch along the rope as you walk.
 Then, pull up about 3 meters of slack rope, tie a figure eight or overhand on a bight, and clip this with a locking carabiner to your belay loop.
 The friction knot allows you to walk out to an exposed area under a self belay.
 The bight knot backup is there in case the friction hitch fails in any way.
 With this simple rig, you can work at the edge of a cliff fully protected from falling.